hmm5/VariousDanmakuScripts/README.md

 twitch-chat.lua is for playing twitch VOD recorded chat with mpv

-ykdlchatbeta4 is a wrapper that runs ykdl and chatlogbeta.
+ykdlchatbeta5 is a wrapper that runs ykdl and chatlogbeta.
 If you e.g. type "ykdlchatbeta4 [a huya or douyu url]" it will begin recording both the video and logging the chat to a file.
 It needs danmaku (https://github.com/THMonster/danmaku) and ykdl (https://github.com/SeaHOH/ykdl). chatlogcolor.lua is used by mpv to play back the log files recorded by ykdlchatbeta4.
 If e.g. "ykdlchatbeta4 -p mpv [a huya or douyu url]" is used, mpv loading chatlogcolor will look for log file in /tmp/ playing a live stream with chat

 Thanks to https://github.com/morrah/mpv-twitch-chat-irc/ and https://codeberg.org/jouni/mpv-twitch-chat/commits/branch/master

-mpv hotkeys using lua scripts: j - turns on and off chat
-J - increases font size
+mpv hotkeys using lua scripts: j - turns on and off as well as swtiches between IRC line mode versus danmuku scrolling mode chat J - increases font size
 9 - moves the chat position left
 0 - moves the chat position right